khushi06/mudita/Configuration.md

 **client.properties** configures the client to be used.
 Currently AWS and VSphere are supported.
 Example configuration file can be seen [here](Client-Settings).

 ## Customizing specific monkeys
-You can also learn how to [Configure Chaos Monkey](Chaos-Settings) and [Configure Janitor Monkey](Janitor-Settings) so you can customize the monkeys to fit your business needs.
+You can also learn how to [Configure Chaos Monkey](Chaos-Settings), [Configure Janitor Monkey](Janitor-Settings), and [Configure Conformity Monkey](Conformity-Settings) so you can customize the monkeys to fit your business needs.